MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-results.md

 The **Data quality** tab shows you the following information for each imported survey:

-* Data fields - The question labels for your survey.
+* **Data fields** – The question labels for your survey.
 When you create queries, you can filter and group employees in the organization by these data fields, so being familiar with them will give you insight into the types of queries to use for analysis.
-* Quality score - The percentage of measured employees who have a non-blank value for the specified data field.
+* **Quality score** – The percentage of measured employees who have a non-blank value for the specified question label.
 This score is intended as guidance, not to be an absolute measure of quality.
 A quality score of more than 95% leads to better-quality insights.
-If quality scores are low, it'll be difficult to determine how people collaborate across different characteristics.
+If quality scores are low, it's be difficult to determine how people collaborate across different characteristics.
 Additionally, low quality scores on required data fields may give skewed (under-reported) metric calculations for metrics that rely on those attributes.
-* Last updated [Pending]
+* **Last updated** – When the survey was sent to Viva Insights.
-* Employees with this field - [Pending] The number of measured employees and internal collaborators with a non-blank value for the data field.
+* **Employees with this field** – The number of measured employees and internal collaborators with a non-blank value for the question label.
-* Unique values - [Pending] The count of the unique attribute values included in the data.
-For example,